scylladb/scylla-migrator/docs/source/getting-started/aws-emr.rst

          spark-submit --deploy-mode cluster --class com.scylladb.migrator.Migrator --conf spark.scylla.config=/mnt1/config.yaml /mnt1/scylla-migrator-assembly.jar

+       See also our `general recommendations to tune the Spark job </getting-started/#run-the-migration>`_.

    - Add a Bootstrap action to download the Migrator and the migration configuration:

      - Script location: ``s3://<your-bucket>/scylla-migrator/copy-files.sh``